DhruvKinger/Pointer-Controller/README.md

 I have tried to reduce precision Value but precision also reduces accuracy.
 #### Note: So when you use lower precision model then you can get lower accuracy than higher precision model.
 * I have tried 8 combn's on GPU as well.
+#### Key Points:
+1. GPU possed more Frames specailly when precision was FP16 because GPU has severals Execution units and their instruction sets are optimized for 16bit floating point data types.
+2.